 4. Weigh Yourself Before and After Exercise

 Sweating is a major contributor to dehydration during summer sports.
 Sweat quickly evaporates off of the skin, especially when you are in extreme temps.
 To gauge your sweat losses and consequent hydration needs, Williams recommends weighing yourself naked both before and after exercising.
 Every pound lost between the beginning and end of an exercise routine represents 16 ounces of water – gone.

 Losing less than 1 percent of your bodyweight during the course of your workout is optimal, she says.
 Once you lose 1 percent of your body weight in water (so if you weigh 180 pounds, 1.8 pounds), exercise performance begins to suffer and fatigue can set in.
 “You might be running an 8-minute mile, but it will feel like you are pushing a 6-minute pace,” she says.

 5. Drink the Night Before a Morning Workout

 To stay one step ahead of the disastrous effects of dehydration, it’s important that everyone starts their day and or workout hydrated, drink during activity and rehydrate when it’s over.
-If you or your kids have a morning workout on the agenda (summer camps and tournaments, anyone?), you need to prioritize hydration the night before, Bede says.
+If you or your kids have a morning workout on the agenda (summer camps and tournaments, anyone?), you need to prioritize hydration the night before, Williams says.
 That’s because, after spending eight hours in bed not drinking anything, it’s easy to wake up in a dehydrated state, and that’s even before you factor in exercise.

 Bede recommends drinking plenty of water a couple of hours before bed and upon waking.
 Try water and healthy juices at breakfast to get the kids to drink up.